vMarkusK/veeam_setup/README.md

 Memory: 2 GB RAM

-Disk Space: 500 MB for product installation and 4 GB for ISO Download.
+Disk Space: 500 MB for product installation and 4 GB for optional ISO Download.

 Network: 1 Mbps connection to the backup server